bixingxie/LC/expression-add-operators.md

                         dfs(j+1, val+curr_val, curr_val, expr+["+"+str(curr_val)])
                         # subtraction (notice the minus sign to handle cases such as 1 - 10 * 5)
                         dfs(j+1, val-curr_val, -curr_val, expr+["-"+str(curr_val)])
-                     # this is the handle cases such as "205", where 05 is not a valid operand
+                     # this handles cases such as "205", where 05 is not a valid operand
                     if num[index] == '0':
                         break